NickJiEE/CrCM-Boost-PFC/CrCM_PFC_summary.md

 PF = 0.916414 at 240 V, 20% load
 ```

 The final simulation demonstrates stable universal-input operation, regulated 400 V output, compliant rated-load PF and modeled efficiency, controlled startup, safe no-load behavior, and stable response to large load transitions.
 The controller is considered frozen for the current simulation scope.
+Its generated C implementation has passed SIL equivalence testing and has also been cross-compiled successfully for the selected STM32G4 target; physical peripheral integration and hardware validation remain future work.